 \item {\bf Metastability Analysis:} We establish a scaling limit of the exit-time and exit-location for stochastic difference equations.
 We accomplish this by developing a machinery for local stability analysis of general (heavy-tailed) Markov processes.
-Central to the development is the concept of asymptotic atom where the process recurrently enters and (almost) regenerates.
-Leveraging the uniform version of sample-path large deviations over such asymptotic atoms, we obtain the sharp asymptotics of the joint law of (scaled) exit times and exit locations for heavy-tailed processes, as detailed in Theorem~\ref{theorem: first exit time, unclipped} and Corollary~\ref{corollary: first exit time, untruncated case}.
+Central to the development is the concept of asymptotic atoms, where the process recurrently enters and asymptotically regenerates.
+Leveraging the locally uniform version of sample-path large deviations over these asymptotic atoms, we derive sharp asymptotics for the joint distribution of (scaled) exit-times and exit-locations for heavy-tailed processes, as detailed in Theorem~\ref{theorem: first exit time, unclipped} and Corollary~\ref{corollary: first exit time, untruncated case}.
 Notably, the scaling rate parameter reflects an intricate interplay between the truncation threshold and the geometry of the drift, which is a feature absent in both the principle of a single big jump regime (heavy-tailed systems without truncation) and the conspiracy principle regime (light-tailed systems).

-\item Additionally, we develop a machinery that establishes sample-path convergence to Markov jump processes building on the sharp first exit time and exit location analysis.
-As a direct application, we study the global dynamics of heavy-tailed stochastic difference and differential equations over a multi-well potential.
-Our findings systematically characterize an intriguing phenomena that, under truncation, the heavy-tailed processes closely resemble Markov jump processes that completely avoid narrow minima of the potential. \xwa{a new comment added} \xw{A remark on SGD has been commented out}